mozilla/data-docs/src/tools/guiding_principles.md

 Once data is accessible through BigQuery, users within Mozilla also get the benefit of leveraging common tools for data access.
-Beyond the Google-provided BigQuery console, Mozilla provides access to instances of Redash, Databricks, Tableau, and other tools either with connections to BigQuery already available or with concrete instructions for provisioning connections.
+Beyond the Google-provided BigQuery console, Mozilla provides access to instances of Redash, Tableau, and other tools either with connections to BigQuery already available or with concrete instructions for provisioning connections.